logo

 Injecting a Dynamic Library: The Process

-Dynamic injection involves a few key steps that require precise file manipulation:
+Dynamic injection involves a few key steps:

 Step 1: Extending the Load Commands